OGobidike/Titanic_survival_rate/README.md

 Alternatively, you can embed this dashboard in your browser or share it with others to facilitate discussion and further exploration.

 ## Conclusion
-This project illustrates a structured approach to data analysis using the scientific method—from hypothesizing and data cleaning to visualization and interpretation.
+This project illustrates a structured approach to data analysis using the scientific method.
+From hypothesizing and data cleaning, to visualization and interpretation, I am happy to say that it was fun following the Data Science Life Cycle to complete this.
 The insights gained from the Titanic dataset offer a compelling historical perspective and exemplify how data visualization can be used to communicate complex findings effectively.

 ## Project Structure
 ```